 In the last couple years, the U.S. Environmental Protection Agency has looked at some kelp and seaweed fertilizers and decided that they should fall under one of two categories.
 It’s either a plant growth “regulator” (PGR) or a plant “vitamin hormone.”
 As a plant growth regulator, seaweed must be put through a lengthy process that includes long and expensive testing.
 As a plant hormone, it must carry an EPA-approved statement that says it is not approved for use on food crops.
 It also requires careful labeling.
 No fruit or vegetables, say a tomato, can be pictured on the label.
 That would be a violation of EPA rules and would carry a stiff fine.

-The designation may seem strange to those of us who’ve used kelp fertilizers on everything from our houseplants to our vegetables.
+The designation may seem strange to those of us who’ve used kelp fertilizer products on everything from our houseplants to our vegetable gardens.
 What difference does it make what you label the mechanisms that make the amendment so effective?
-Liquid seaweed is, of course, still available and no different except for the label.
-Individual gardeners will want to make their own decisions on taking precautions with these products.
+Liquid seaweed is, of course, still available and no different except for the label on the bottle.
+Individual gardeners will want to make their own decisions on taking precautions with these naturally derived products.
 If your houseplant needs a perk-up, I wouldn’t hesitate.
 But after years of success using it on tomatoes, I think most of us would decide to stop using it somewhat resentfully, if that indeed is what we decide.

 There is some evidence that suggests kelp does have PGR properties.
 This study suggests that some of the benefits include potential PGR activity which may make it a growth regulator.
 The study’s abstract states that the mechanism by which these products work is not well understood.
 What harm they might have on humans doesn’t seem to figure in.